Student Name: Mohammad Hasan

 v They also invented mariner’s compass.

-v In CE 132 Zhang Hang built the world’s first
+v In CE 132 Zhang Hang built the world’s first seismograph to record earthquakes.

+v They also recorded lunar and solar eclipses.
 They also developed a calendar with 365 days and 12 months.

 v They were first one to invent abacus.

-of the Civilization
+9. Decline of the Civilization

-resulted in more population and weak government, a frail economy and invasion.
+The decline of the civilization resulted in more population and weak government, a frail economy and invasion.

 10. Bibliography